Hope is not the belief that things will go well. It is the willingness to act as though they might.

 This is why hope is morally and practically serious in a way that optimism is not.
 Optimism is comfortable when conditions support it and collapsible when they don't.
 Hope operates in the dark: in the circumstances where optimism has no foothold, where the honest reading of the situation does not promise a good outcome, but where giving up would foreclose possibilities that have not yet been tried.
 The people who do important work in difficult circumstances are not, as a rule, predicting victory.
 They are refusing to treat the possibility of failure as a reason to stop.

-The case for hope begins with objective reality: the future is rarely fully determined from where you stand, and action can preserve or create possibilities that resignation destroys.
-The golden rule asks whether you would want others to abandon you, your family, your community, or a shared good simply because success was uncertain.
+Hope matters because futures close or open through conduct before anyone knows the final outcome.
+Objective reality is that the future is rarely fully determined from where you stand, and action can preserve or create possibilities that resignation destroys.
+Role reversal asks whether you would want others to abandon you, your family, your community, or a shared good simply because success was uncertain.
 If not, then hope is not pretending.
 It is the responsibility to keep acting where honest action may still matter.

 How Despair Forecloses Possibility